‘When I say to a parent, “read to a child”, I don’t want it to sound like medicine. I want it to sound like chocolate.’ Mem Fox, Reading Magic

 You might have also noticed a lot of Mem Fox quotes throughout this post.
 Please go and check out her book – Reading Magic.
 It’s a great book to download for all of those night feeds and her advice just makes so much sense!

-Got older children?
-Check out the blog post that Play Makes Sense recently wrote which will help turn your children into enthusiastic readers.
+If you’ve got older children, check out the blog post that Play Makes Sense recently wrote which will help turn your children into enthusiastic readers.
 You can find ’10 tips to get your Child Reading’ here.